TradeMeLabs/snowflake/README.md

 # Snowflake

 Snowflake is Medium's tool for planning and supporting our engineers' career development.
-Trade Me has forked this and amended to support analyts career development.
+Trade Me has forked this and amended to support analysts career development.

 You can read more about how Medium use this tool in our [growth framework documentation](https://medium.com/s/engineering-growth-framework).